nuuuwan/news_lk3_data/README.md

 ### Kandy-Matale road temporarily closed at Akurana due to fire

 *2024-07-05 08:52:00* · [`adaderanalk`](https://www.adaderana.lk/news/100299/kandy-matale-road-temporarily-closed-at-akurana-due-to-fire) · `en`

+UPDATE: The section of A9 road which was temporarily closed due to a fire which had broken out in a shop at Akurana, has now been reopened, the police said.

 The Kandy-Matale road (A9) has been temporarily closed at Akurana due to a fire that broke out in a shop at Akurana and has spread to several adjacent shops in the vicinity, according to police.